| |

 However,

-there have been many reviews stating that the laws and statutes
+there have been many reviews stating that the laws and

-made and enacted for environmental protection lacked an
+statutes made and enacted for environmental protection

-the problems that arising concerning the latter.
-The remedies
+the environment from the problems that arising concerning

-thought to be of great benefits and help are utterly useless
+the latter.
+The remedies thought to be of great benefits

-when executed.
-It has been revealed that the problem is
+and help are utterly useless when executed.
+It has been

-not about the process of the legislation of laws but rather
+the legislation of laws but rather pointed on the dissatisfaction

-pointed on the dissatisfaction of its execution.
-There have
+of its execution.
+There have been many laws such as the

-been many laws such as the Clean Air Act and the Clean Water
+Clean Air Act and the Clean Water Act, but up to this

-Act, but up to this date the laws were not able to eradicate
+date the laws were not able to eradicate pollution both

-But then again, it can be seen that without the common law
+then again, it can be seen that without the common law

 being applied in the protection of the environment, people